What you need to learn about filing a motion to modify child custody (and support)

 What is required for my hearing?

-A parenting plan, Form 14 (if child support is being changed), and a proposed judgment will be required.
-Please check with the court clerk to determine what other forms are needed and how many copies you should provide.
+A Parenting Plan, Form 14 (if child support is being changed) and proposed Judgment of Modification of Child Custody and/or Support (CAFC170) will be required.
+Use the "Find a Court" search feature to find out if your local court requires additional forms and how many copies you should provide.

 What do I need to do the day of my hearing?

-Some courts may require parents to submit a proposed judgment in advance of the hearing.
+Some courts may require parents to submit a proposed Judgment of Modification of Child Custody and/or Support (CAFC170) in advance of the hearing.
 Please check with the court clerk.
 Failure to do so may result in delay or dismissal of your case.
 You can hire a lawyer for the specific task of drafting the judgment.

 What happens during my hearing?